 One of my top tips for cutting back on heat damage (aside from the mandatory heat protection spray) is actually to get a hairdryer that has the option to use cold air.

 By this point, we’ve all used the internet enough to know all the benefits of eating good and fuelling our bodies with nutritionally rich foods . . . but let me throw out another one.
-Getting all your vitamins in and drinking lots of water helps your hair grow.
+Getting all your vitamins in and drinking lots of water helps your hair grow fast and healthy.

 #4 – Scalp massages